love1angel/cxp/README.md

 # CXP

-Cpp generate project tools. modern good practise.
+Tools for generate Cpp project. modern use and good practice.

 ## Prerequisite